-However, as highlighted previously, using abstractions (the event bus interface) is possible only if you need basic event bus features supported by your abstractions.
-If you need richer service bus features, you should probably use the API provided by your preferred service bus instead of your own abstractions.
+However, and as mentioned previously, using your own abstractions (the event bus interface) is good only if you need basic event bus features supported by your abstractions.
+If you need richer service bus features, you should probably use the API and abstractions provided by your preferred commercial service bus instead of your own abstractions.